tgttunstall/funpdbe-validator/README.md

 This Python3 client can be used for validating FunPDBe JSON files.
 It performs various sanity checks, and validates user JSONs against the FunPDBe schema.

-For more information on what FunPDBe is, visit https://funpdbe.org
+For more information on FunPDBe is, visit https://funpdbe.org

 Quick start
 -----------